canalplus/rx-player/doc/architecture/buffers/buffer_orchestrator.md

   - They are in a way more "important" than custom ones.
 If a problem happens with a native SourceBuffer, we interrupt playback.
 For a custom one, we can just deactivate the SourceBuffer for the content.

+    For example, a problem with subtitles would just disable those with a warning.
+For a video problem however, we fail immediately.

   - They affect buffering when custom SourceBuffers do not (no text segment for a part of the content means we will just not have subtitles, no audio